ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

      * Once you have a debug breakpoint or other, the debug toolbar will appear with different options (Continue/Pause, Step over/into/out, Restart, Stop).
      * Click the top 'Explorer' icon to get back to the folder view.

-5. Discuss VS Code shupport to work productively - code completion, extensions, code formating (SHIFT+OPTION+F), debugging, versioning etc.
+5. Discuss VS Code support to work productively - code completion, extensions, code formating (SHIFT+OPTION+F), debugging, versioning etc.

 6. Clone the [Samples repo](https://github.com/tnt-summer-academy/Samples)
     * To clone the sample, start in VS Code.